geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 And I'll try to reset the..
 Or not resetting the JIT cache, but it's actually not working.
 Like, it's still running out of memory, so I just kind of foregone on that for now.
-But I think I should have a command for you, Chen Yu, this week to.. uh repro it and i think i'll probably put one more pr i think just kind of moving some helpers uh that's uh that was in the mask rcnn and uh repo but i'll just kind of or a model file and just moving it into the helpers on under ml perf and then i think that should be it
+But I think I should have a command for you, Chen Yu, this week to.. uh repro it and i think i'll probably put one more pr i think just kind of moving some helpers uh that's uh that was in the mask rcnn and uh repo but i'll just kind of or a model file and just moving it into the helpers on under MLPerf and then i think that should be it

 ##### **Chenyu** [[00:36:25](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=2185)]
 oh sounds good